Last Updated on January 2, 2024 by Richard

 Third, your skin already has too much sebum oil plugging up the hair follicles.
 So, why would you add more oil (that can cause comedones) to the skin that you are trying to remove the oil from?

 Fourth, when you let the Epsom salt dry on your skin and then gently rub it, the very fine Epsom salts powder will remove the excess sebum oil.
 Once you have cleaned the skin, THEN you want to moisturize.

 The Best Moisturizer to Use with Epsom Salt for Acne Treatments

 After using any of the Epsom salt for acne treatments in this article you will want to moisturize and heal your acne as fast as possible.
-Hemp seed oil, or CBD AM/PM Anti-Aging Moisturizer with a high CDB content will do that much faster than any other oil.
+Hemp seed oil moisturizer (shown below) is NOT the same as CBD oil.